EgemenErin/EgemenErin/README.md

 ⭐️ **Skills and Interests**

-- **Technical Skills:** Proficient in C, C#, Java, Python, HTML, CSS, JavaScript, Shell scripting.
+- **Technical Skills:** Proficient in C, C#, Java, Python, HTML, CSS, JavaScript, Next.js, Tailwind CSS, TypeScript, PostgreSQL, MySQL, SQLite.
+Shell, Pygame, Pandas, Microsoft Applications, MacOS, Linux
 - **Soft Skills:** Strong in project management and problem-solving.
 - **Languages:** Native Turkish speaker, B2 level in English, A1 in Japanese, and A1 in German.
 - **Interests:** Fascinated by software development, artificial intelligence, cybersecurity, and cryptography.
 Also enjoy reading and manga comics.